whoschek/bzfs/README.md

 <div id="--zfs-recv-o-targets"></div>

-**--zfs-recv-o-targets** *{full|incremental|full,incremental}*
+**--zfs-recv-o-targets** *{full,incremental,full+incremental}*

 *  The zfs send phase or phases during which the extra '-o' options are passed to 'zfs receive'.
-This is a comma-separated list (no spaces) containing one or more of the following choices: 'full', 'incremental'.
-Default is 'full,incremental'.
+This is a plus-separated list (no spaces) containing one of the following choices: 'full', 'incremental'.
+Default is 'full+incremental'.
 A 'full' send is sometimes also known as an 'initial' send.

 <!-- -->